 See also Spirometry Calculator.

-A spirometer is a device for measuring timed expired and inspired volumes, and hence indicates how quickly and effectively the lungs can be emptied and filled.
+A spirometer is a device for measuring timed expired and inspired volumes; hence, it indicates how quickly and effectively the lungs can be emptied and filled.

 - Spirometry should be used to diagnose airflow obstruction in patients with respiratory symptoms but should not be used to screen for airflow obstruction in people without respiratory symptoms.

 - Spirometry can also be used to monitor disease progression and also rehabilitation and treatment gains.

-- There is strong epidemiologic evidence to indicate that reduced expiratory volume in one second (FEV1) is a marker of cardiovascular mortality, independent of age, gender and smoking history.
+- There is strong epidemiological evidence to indicate that reduced expiratory volume in one second (FEV1) is a marker of cardiovascular mortality, independent of age, gender and smoking history.

 Poorly performed spirometry produces misleading results and there have been some concerns regarding the validity of some primary care spirometry.
 However, studies incorporating training have found no differences between test results produced in primary care and in pulmonary function laboratories.
 Anyone performing spirometry should be fully trained and should undertake regular updates.
 Quality audits should also be routine.
 Spirometry may be performed at a GP practice, or at a locally commissioned hub, depending on local pathways and funding arrangements.